-Canadian DSL/NDSL Inventory Status: This product regulated by the Therapeutic Products Programme (TPP) of Health Canada and so it is exempt from requirements of the DSL/NDSL Inventory.

-Canadian Environmental Protection Act (CEPA) Priorities Substances Lists: No component is on the CEPA Priorities Substances List.

-Other Canadian Regulations: Not applicable.

-Canadian WHMIS Classification and Symbols: The WHMIS Requirements of the Hazardous Products Act does not apply in respect of the advertising, sale or importation of any cosmetic, device, drug or food within the meaning of the Food and Drugs Act.
+- Canadian DSL/NDSL Inventory Status: This product regulated by the Therapeutic Products Programme (TPP) of Health Canada and so it is exempt from requirements of the DSL/NDSL Inventory. - Canadian Environmental Protection Act (CEPA) Priorities Substances Lists: The Chlorocresol component is listed as a Substance With Greatest Potential For Human Exposure Substance on Environment Canada/Health Canada Pilot Project List (CEPA 1999, Section 73).
+Meets categorization criteria: may present, to individuals in Canada, the greatest potential for exposure; or are persistent or bioaccumulative in accordance with the regulations, and inherently toxic to human beings or to non-human organisms, as determined by laboratory or other studies. - Other Canadian Regulations: Not applicable. - Canadian WHMIS Classification and Symbols: The WHMIS Requirements of the Hazardous Products Act does not apply in respect of the advertising, sale or importation of any cosmetic, device, drug or food within the meaning of the Food and Drugs Act.